Bachelor of Podiatry

 - Maintain a Credit grade average (GPA of at least 5.0) for years 3 and 4.

-- Candidates are not permitted to have an extended period of more than 18 months between study of any two (2) clinic units.
+- Candidates are not permitted to have an extended period of more than 18 months between study of any two (2) units with professional experience learning.

-- Candidates are not permitted to have an extended period of more than 18 months between study of a theory unit that relates specifically to a particular clinic unit.
+- Candidates are not permitted to have an extended period of more than 18 months between study of a theory unit that relates specifically to a particular unit with professional experience learning.

-- Subsequent to Progression in clinic-based units requirements (a) and (b) above, candidates who have an interrupted study sequence of more than 18 months will be assessed on a case-by-case basis and may be required to undertake a specified supported professional experience placement to ensure clinic currency prior to continuation of the course.
+- Subsequent to (a) and (b) above, candidates who have an interrupted study sequence of more than 18 months will be assessed on a case-by-case basis and may be required to undertake a specified supported professional experience placement to ensure professional experience currency prior to continuation of the course.

 - Candidates who have completed a Certificate III will not be granted any advanced standing solely on the basis of this qualification.